chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/get-started.md

 {
     "scripts":{
         "storybook-dev":"npm-run-all --aggregate-output --continue-on-error --parallel start storybook",
-        "pre-build":"ember build",
-        "deploy-storybook":"run-s pre-build build-storybook"
+        "prebuild-storybook":"ember build"
     }
 }

 ```

-This change is required based on both Storybook and Ember handle their build processes.
+This change is required based on how both Storybook and Ember handle their build processes.

 Now we can quickly check that the various environments of our application are working properly: